.NET 4 Baby Steps: Part III - Enum

 TryParse

-Until now the only way to get from a string to an enum has been the Parse method:
+Until now, the only way to get from a string to an enum was the Parse method:

 enum Colours